Image credit: MZ

 If there is any sustainable fashion “investment” you should make, it would be a handbag.
-Sustainable purse and handbag brands often have a minimalist, modern approach to design and are well-crafted, meaning the bags are timeless items that you’ll keep for years, even decades, to come.
+Sustainable purse and handbag brands often have a classic, well-crafted approach to design, meaning the bags are timeless items that you’ll keep for years, even decades, to come.

-Whether you’re looking for a reliable, everyday crossbody bag, a statement clutch, or a colourful tote that can hold all your things, there’s an ethical alternative to suit every need.
+Whether you’re looking for a reliable, everyday crossbody bag, a statement clutch, or a colorful tote that can hold all your things, there’s an ethical alternative to suit every need.

-If you do want to buy genuine leather, look for brands that use recycled leather, vegetable-tanned leather, or deadstock/offcut leather (meaning the leather used is already in the system, preventing it from ending up in landfills).
+If you do want to buy genuine leather, which does tend to last longer and be more easily repaired, look for brands that use recycled leather, vegetable-tanned leather, or deadstock/offcut leather (meaning the leather used is already in the system, preventing it from ending up in landfills).
 You’ll also find more brands upcycling waste textiles like old carpets, mountain climbing cords, and vintage clothing to create unique, covetable bags.
-And brands that use upcycled textiles usually have very small batch production, so you’re unlikely to see anyone else with your handbag.
+And brands that use upcycled textiles usually have very small batch production, so you’re unlikely to see anyone else with your handbag!

 Many of the bag brands below produce small-batch, limited runs of their handbags, ensuring there is a limited risk of overproduction and waste.
 If it’s actively doing all of these things, you should be able to find information about it on the brand’s website.
 A good indicator of a transparent business is how much information is easily accessible to customers — if it’s sharing information about the people who make the items, the factories, and materials used, you know the team has done their research and values transparency.